 So when I visited the Emerald Earth Sanctuary in Mendocino County (CA) where they’re building a 3000-square-foot community center out of cob, straw bale, and slip straw, I was impressed and mentioned it to my host, natural building expert Michael G. Smith*.

-“With a lot of the recent stuff you’re probably used to seeing smaller structures, but you live in Spain right, there’s lots of really big earthen buildings over there and all of the oldest surviving structures in California are made out of adobe- the missions built by the Franciscans-.
-In some parts of the world there are 8 and 10 story high earthen structures.
+“With a lot of the recent stuff you’re probably used to seeing smaller structures, but you live in Spain right, there are lots of really big earthen buildings over there and all of the oldest surviving structures in California are made out of adobe- the missions built by the Franciscans-.
+In some parts of the world, there are 8 and 10 story high earthen structures.
 In South Yemen, there’s a whole city made out of cob skyscrapers.”

 [* Michael co-authored the book The Hand-sculpted House which inspired the builders of the North Carolina hobbit house.]